OpenTranslationBible/open-bible/en-GB/35.Habakkuk/md/habakkuk-02.md

 ## Habakkuk 2:1

-> I will stand at my guard post
+> I will take my stand at my guard post
-> And station myself on the watchtower;
+> And position myself on the watchtower;
-> And I will keep watch to see what He will say to me,
+> I will watch to see what He will say to me,
-> And how I may reply when I am reprimanded.
+> And how I should respond when I am corrected.

 ## Habakkuk 2:2

-Then the Lord answered me and said,
+Then the Lord replied to me and said,

-> “Write down the vision
+> “Record the vision
-> And inscribe it clearly on tablets,
+> And make it clear on tablets,
-> So that one who reads it may run.
+> So that anyone who reads it may run.

 ## Habakkuk 2:3

-> For the vision is yet for the appointed time;
+> For the vision awaits its appointed time;
-> It hurries toward the goal and it will not fail.
+> It hastens toward the goal and will not fail.
-> Though it delays, wait for it;
+> Though it may delay, wait for it;
-> For it will certainly come, it will not delay long.
+> For it will surely come, it will not be late.

 ## Habakkuk 2:4

-> “Behold, as for the impudent one,
+> “Behold, as for the proud one,
-> His soul is not right within him;
+> His soul is not upright within him;
-> But the righteous one will live by his faith.
+> But the righteous will live by his faith.

 ## Habakkuk 2:5

-> Furthermore, wine betrays an arrogant man,
+> Moreover, wine deceives a proud man,
-> So that he does not achieve his objective.
+> So that he does not reach his goal.
 > He enlarges his appetite like Sheol,
-> And he is like death, never satisfied.
+> And he is like death, never content.
 > He also gathers to himself all the nations
-> And collects to himself all the peoples.
+> And amasses to himself all the peoples.

 ## Habakkuk 2:6